TickTeam/guide-tt/how-to-showhide-details.md

 You can choose to show/hide details in any List view, even in a Tag view too.

-Click into a list -&gt; Tap "..." icon at the top right hand -&gt; select to show/hide details
+1. Click into a list.

+2. Tap "..." icon at the top right hand.

+3. Select to show/hide details.

 By allowing to show details, the following information of each task will be shown :